 The programme focuses at building multidisciplinary skills at the interconnection between biodiversity, evolution and conservation science.

 You will spend one month in Mauritius where you will undertake training at a tropical field station.
-In Mauritius, you will be deployed to research stations all over the island and will participate in a research project currently undertaken by Durrell Wildlife Conservation Trust and the Mauritian Wildlife Foundation.
+In Mauritius, you will be deployed to research stations all over the island and will participate in a research project currently undertaken by Ebony Forest, Durrell Wildlife Conservation Trust and the Mauritian Wildlife Foundation.
 Theoretical and practical knowledge will be delivered to you by professionals across the full range of the disciplines.